cvvergara/OSGeoLive-doc/en/quickstart/udig_quickstart.rst

 #.
 When you are happy with the result you can press :guilabel:`Close` to dismiss the dialog

 .. note:: Some files include style settings.
 The Style definition can be found in files with the :file:`*.sld` extension.
 The name itself should be equal to the file containing the data.
-If such a :doc:`Styled Layer Description (SLD) <../standards/sld_overview>` file exists, the style will be applied automatically.
+If such a |sld_standards| file exists, the style will be applied automatically.

 Sometimes it is a bit hard to see what is going on with layer providing much details.
 To get focused on the task you like to work on, you can choose :menuselection:`Map --> Mylar` from the menu bar.
 Using the *Layer* view select different layers in turn to see the effect.
 You can turn off this effect at any time using :menuselection:`Map --> Mylar` from the menu bar.